afondiel/computer-science-notebook/ai/ml-notes/reinforcement/reinforcement-learning-note.md

 ## Intro

 A machine learning approach/paradigm which enables a model to learning patterns from data with/without labels based on reward (if the model correctly learns a pattern) or a penalty otherwise.
+## Applications - RL

+- Robotics
+- Self-driving cars
+- Strategy games : chess/Go/FrozenLake/Atari ...

+## Tools / frameworks
+- OpenAI Gym
+- TensorFlow
+- Keras
+- DeepMind Lab
+- Pytorch
+- Markov Chain/Markov Decision Process (MDP)

-- A simple RL is modeled by Markov Decision Process (MDP)
+### A simple RL is modeled by Markov Decision Process (MDP)

+<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/1b/Reinforcement_learning_diagram.svg/800px-Reinforcement_learning_diagram.svg.png" width="300" style="border:2px solid #FFFFFF; padding:5px; margin:2px">

 RL provides a statistical framework based on two components :

-<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/1b/Reinforcement_learning_diagram.svg/800px-Reinforcement_learning_diagram.svg.png" width="300" style="border:2px solid #FFFFFF; padding:5px; margin:2px">

 - Agent(a) : takes actions that changes an existing state(S) of the environment
 - Environment (b) : transites to a new/future state based on changes taken by the agent and provides feedback to the agent